usaid-cs/yesterday-i-learned/random.md

 1. Github users "1" to "5" are a waste of user names.
 1. [Roughly one in four suicides come with a note.](https://en.wikipedia.org/wiki/Suicide_note)
 1. [This Brazilian dude](https://en.wikipedia.org/wiki/Rodrigo_Santoro), [who played Xerxes in 300](https://www.imdb.com/title/tt0416449/mediaviewer/rm2470350592?ft0=name&fv0=nm0763928&ft1=image_type&fv1=still_frame), also plays Hector in Westworld.
-1. The [Bengal delta / Ganges delta](https://en.wikipedia.org/wiki/Ganges_Delta) is the largest delta on Earth.
 1. You already have an account on GitLab :)
 1. There are *a lot* of people under the employment category "unremarkable man over 40".
 1. You and Linus Sebastian *and* the tech chap were in London at the same time.
 They were there for [some phone release thing](https://forums.oneplus.com/threads/win-a-trip-to-the-oneplus-6-launch-in-london.824809/).